MGA-code/MGA-code/README.md

 - 👀 I’m interested in creating ideas for small useful apps ...
 - 🌱 I’m currently learning how this all works :-)
 - 💞️ I’m looking to collaborate on different business stuff ...
-- 📫 How to reach me ... under construction
+- 📫 How to reach me ... https://controlling.team
 - 😄 Pronouns: ... your highness🤴🏻
 - ⚡ Fun fact: being bald is not a crime ;-)